Foot Pain Treatment in Dallas, Plano & Prosper, TX

 - The nerves in the foot will be observed and tested to ensure no damage has happened there.

-- Imaging tests such as X-ray, MRI, or bone scan of the foot and arch may be conducted to view the bones to decide whether there are any bone fractures or abnormalities.
+- Imaging tests such as X-ray, ultrasound, MRI, CT, or bone scan of the foot and arch may be conducted to view the bones to decide whether there are any bone fractures or abnormalities.

 - Blood tests may be conducted to check if there are any traces of rheumatoid arthritis, diabetes or gout.